ColtMercer/nautobot_mcp/README.md

 - "List devices at USBN1"
 - "What's at LODC?"

+### **Discovery Queries:**
+- "What locations are available in the system?"
+- "Show me all circuit providers"
+- "List all available locations with their countries and regions"

 ### **Circuit Queries:**
 - "Give me a list of circuits at location BRCN"
 - "Show me all circuits at NYDC and DACN"
 - "What circuits are available at LODC?"
 - "List all circuits at USBN1 and USBN2"
+- "Show me all circuits from provider Zayo"
+- "What circuits does AT&T provide?"
+- "List all circuits from Level 3"

 ### **Device Role Queries:**
 - "Show me all WAN routers at NYDC"